-In our last Tantra Tip we shared how connection is instrumental to the kind of sex, or love making, that is healing for the mind, body and spirit.
+In our last Tantra Article we shared how connection is instrumental to the kind of sex, or lovemaking, that is healing for the mind, body, and spirit.

 Connection is the key element that enables us to give to each other with love and compassion.

 Connection on the level of mind, body, and spirit creates such a safe space that we can dare to be vulnerable.

 Vulnerable enough to heal, grow and enjoy more of our inner potential.